-The June 2 episode of the A&E series Accused: Guilty or Innocent? is the second of a two-part finale special exploring the case of a man accused of killing his mother.
-The show’s premise is to explore a case from the perspective of the accused, including their defense, trial and how their family is coping with the situation.
-The show has explored complex cases, such as the May 12 episode about Angel Bumpass.
+The two-part finale special of the A&E series Accused: Guilty or Innocent? explored the case of a man accused of killing his mother.
+The show’s premise is to document a case from the perspective of the accused, including their defense, trial and how their family is coping with the situation.
+The show has already explored complex cases in its inaugural season, such as Angel Bumpass’ arrest and trial.

-This episode looks at the arrest of Jason Carter, who was charged with first-degree murder in the death of his mother Shirley Carter.
-Shirley was shot twice in her home on June 19, 2015, in rural Marion County, Iowa.
-Jason was accused of committing the crime not only by the authorities but also by his father, his sister and his brother.
+This episode dives into the arrest of Jason Carter, who was charged with first-degree murder in the death of his mother Shirley Carter, who was shot twice in her home on June 19, 2015, in rural Marion County, Iowa.
+Jason Carter was accused of committing the crime not only by the authorities but also by his father, his sister and his brother.

 Where is Jason Carter today?

-Jason Was Found Not Guilty of the June 19, 2015, Murder of His Mother Shirley
+He Was Found Not Guilty of the June 19, 2015, Murder of His Mother

-Through their attorneys, Jason and Shelly emailed Heavy a statement that thanked A&E for allowing Jason a voice during the process.
-They said: “We appreciate the sensitivity A & E showed in covering our life over many months.
+Through their attorneys, Jason and Shelly Carter emailed Heavy a statement thanking A&E for allowing him a voice during the process.
+They said: “We appreciate the sensitivity A&E showed in covering our life over many months.
 We are grateful for the accurate depiction of this process.
 We are happy to be back to family and farming without cameras.”

-Although Jason is back home and lives less than a mile from his father, he is still estranged from his family.
+Although Carter is back home and lives less than a mile from his father, he is still estranged from his family.

-Jason Was Found Responsible for Shirley’s Death in Civil Court & He Is Appealing the Verdict
+Carter Was Found Responsible for His Mother’s Death in Civil Court & He Is Appealing the Verdict

 Jason Carter Has Filed a Lawsuit Against the Iowa Authorities, Including Agent Ludwick, for ‘Failure to Investigate’ His Mother’s Death